brainboxdotcc/DPP/docpages/advanced_reference/docs-style-standards.md

 The naming convention for page and file names are `kebab-case`, so you should name pages and files something like `name-of-page`, with `.md` added to the end of the file name.

+However, code files should be `snake_case` to follow the \ref coding-standards.
+Images follow the same format.

 \note There are pages that do not follow this format, **please do not change them**.
 This is explained in the **Renaming Files** section.

 ## Page Titles